Lab 9: Animation & Scrollytelling

 - The JS dealing with dimensions, margins, scales, axes, brushing, user interaction with dots, commit selection, etc.

-It should have two props:
+It should have two props (that we want to export):

 commits